sebhildebrandt/systeminformation/README.md

 ### Latest Activity

+- Version 3.4.0: rewritten currentLoad and CPU load for processes (linux).
+This is now much more accurate.
 - Version 3.3.0: added process list.
 Get full process list including details like cpu and mem usage, status, command, ...
 - Version 3.2.0: added battery support.
 If a battery is installed, you get information about status and current capacity level
 - Version 3.1.0: added [Docker][docker-url] support.
 Now you can scan your docker containers and get their stats